Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Discussion

 \subsection{Lessons Learnt}

-\textbf{Lesson 1: LLM-based agents can remove most SAST FPs, but only for certain vulnerability categories.} \textit{Evidence.} Section~\ref{rq1:result} shows that LLM-based agents can reduce SAST noise on the OWASP Benchmark: the best configuration, i.e., Claude Sonnet 4 with \textsc{SWE-agent}, lowers the remaining FPR from over 98\% to 6.3\%, eliminating more than 92\% of FPs (Table 2).
-However, the CWE-level analysis in Section 4.1.2 reveals a strong skew: residual FPs are concentrated in a few categories, particularly CWE-327 (Weak Cryptography), CWE-330 (Weak Randomness), and CWE-614 (Secure Cookie Flag), while injection-style vulnerabilities (e.g., CWE-78, CWE-79, CWE-89) are filtered almost completely.

-\textit{Lesson.} LLM-based agents are highly effective FP filters for data-flow-driven vulnerabilities, but their effectiveness drops sharply for policy- and cryptography-related weaknesses that require domain knowledge or implicit threat modeling.
+\textbf{Lesson 1: LLM-based agents can remove most SAST FPs, but only for certain vulnerability categories.} \textit{Evidence.} Section~\ref{rq1:result} shows that LLM-based agents can reduce SAST noise on the OWASP Benchmark: the best configuration, i.e., Claude Sonnet 4 with \textsc{SWE-agent}, lowers the remaining FPR from over 98\% to 6.3\%, eliminating more than 92\% of FPs (Table~\ref{tab:r1_fp_reduction_performance}).
+However, the CWE-level analysis in Section~\ref{sec:categorical-analysis-across-cwes} reveals a strong skew: residual FPs are concentrated in a few categories, particularly CWE-327, CWE-330, and CWE-614, while injection-style vulnerabilities (e.g., CWE-78, CWE-79, CWE-89) are filtered almost completely. \textit{Lesson.} LLM-based agents are highly effective FP filters for data-flow-driven vulnerabilities, but their effectiveness drops sharply for policy- and cryptography-related weaknesses that require domain knowledge or threat modeling.

-\textbf{Lesson 2: The value of agentic reasoning depends more on the backbone model than on the agent framework.} \textit{Evidence.} The comparison in Section~\ref{rq2:result} shows that agentic frameworks consistently outperform vanilla LLM prompting for stronger backbone models such as Claude Sonnet 4 and GPT-5, reducing the remaining FPR by large margins (e.g., 23.0\% → 6.3\% for Claude).
-In contrast, for DeepSeek Chat, vanilla prompting already achieves a low remaining FPR (11.2\%), and adding agentic scaffolding provides no consistent benefit and may even degrade performance.
-This backbone dependency is further confirmed by the per-CWE agency gain/loss analysis in Section 4.2.2 (Figure 8).

-\textit{Lesson.} Agentic reasoning amplifies the strengths of capable backbone models but does not compensate for weaker ones; backbone selection is a more critical decision than agent framework choice.
+\textbf{Lesson 2: The value of agentic reasoning depends more on the backbone model than on the agent framework.} \looseness=-1 \textit{Evidence.} The comparison in Section~\ref{rq1:result} shows that agentic frameworks consistently outperform vanilla LLM prompting for stronger backbone models such as Claude Sonnet 4 and GPT-5, reducing the remaining FPR from 23.0\% to 6.3\% for Claude.
+In contrast, for DeepSeek Chat, vanilla prompting already achieves a low remaining FPR (11.2\%), and adding agentic scaffolding provides no consistent benefit and can even degrade performance.
+This backbone dependency is further confirmed by the per-CWE agentic behaviour gain/loss analysis in Section~\ref{sec:categorical-analysis-across-cwes} (Figure~\ref{fig:agentic_gain_heatmap}). \textit{Lesson.} Agentic reasoning amplifies the strengths of capable backbone models but does not compensate for weaker ones; backbone selection matters more than agent framework choice.